How To Make Resin Jewelry

 If you want to make resin jewelry that is more water-resistant, consider using a UV resin, which is generally less susceptible to water-related issues.
 However, even with UV resin, it’s still advisable to remove the jewelry before showering as well.

-20. Do you need a UV light for resin jewelry?
+20. Do you need a uV light for resin jewelry?

 UV light is commonly used in the resin jewelry-making process, but whether you need it depends on the type of resin you’re using and the specific techniques you employ.